c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 > __INFO:__ In Vim, `:w` normally saves to a file.
 But when followed by `!`, it redirects your buffer’s content to an external command's standard input (STDIN) instead of writing to disk.

-## Further Reading

-If you'd like to learn more about Vim, check the complete Vim cheat sheet at <https://vim.rtorr.com/>.
-However, I recommend focusing on mastering a small set of commands rather than trying to memorize everything Vim has to offer.

 ## Conclusion

 You don't need to become a Vim expert to pass the Kubernetes certification exams.